Skip to content

 Methodology: UV-VIS Spectroscopy - WINEXRAY

-Protein-precipitable tannins (pTAN) react with saliva and are responsible for structure.
-Unlike free anthocyanins, they are very persistent and their mouthfeel can be shaped like clay using different enological controls.
+Protein-Precipitable Tannins (pTAN) react with saliva and are responsible for structure.
+Unlike Free Anthocyanins, they are very stable and their influence on mouthfeel can be shaped over time using different enological controls such as temperature and oxidation.

-The Adams-Harbertson Assay was designed to mimic human sensory by using Bovine Serum Albumin to precipitate grape-derived condensed tannins.
-It’s important to note that this assay does not measure hydrolyzable oak tannins despite their astringent properties.
+The Adams-Harbertson Assay was designed to mimic human senses by using Bovine Serum Albumin to precipitate grape-derived condensed tannins.
+For this reason, it has the highest correlation to astringency out of any analysis in the world.
+In our experience, pTAN is a better metric for structure, or the breadth of astringency on the palate, as astringency depends on the concentration and activity of the tannins as well as other matrix variables related to the wine (sweetness, ABV, etc.).
+The assay also does not measure hydrolyzable oak tannins despite their astringent properties.
 Nevertheless, the vast majority of tannins in wine are from grape skins, seeds, and stems.
-They vary in concentration, size, composition, and polarity, all of which impact the resulting structure, astringency, and texture of the wine.
+They vary in concentration, size, composition, and polarity, all of which impact the resulting astringency and texture of the wine.

 FAQs